 - Which? advice on coronavirus

-What help is available for self-employed workers from November?
+What help is available for self-employed workers?

 Self-employed workers will get two more SEISS grants as part of the Winter Economy Plan.
 However, the level of the third SEISS grant has been tweaked a number of times.